Valuable Pottery Marks: Identification Guide & What Matters in 2025

 You’ll often find one of two marks depending on the date of the piece.
 First, “SEG” for Saturday Evening Girls, and later the Paul Revere Seal with the location (Boston) or name of the company.
 Using a helpful tool like a pottery mark identification app can help you more precisely identify the pottery!

-We hope this guide to identifying valuable pottery marks has been helpful to you.
-If your interest extends beyond simply shopping for vintage pottery, we encourage you to tackle a new skill like hand-building pottery, which makes a perfect starting point to pottery for beginners.
+We hope this guide to identifying valuable pottery marks has been helpful.
+If your interest extends beyond simply shopping for vintage pottery, we encourage you to tackle a new skill like hand-building pottery, which makes a perfect starting point for pottery for beginners.
+Then you can learn more about ceramics from around the world, like Italian pottery and Mexican pottery.

 For even more pottery experience ideas, check out other experiences happening on Classpop!